-The following is intended to serve as a general guide.
+The following is intended to serve as a general guide that we hope is helpful.
 QuestBridge Scholars come from a wide variety of backgrounds, and as such this guide is not able to address every specific situation.

 How to file